20220856/RR-20220856.github.io/Technical-Support/Notes/Network-Protocols.md

 Physical - same as osi

 #### ETHERNET/802.3 Protocol
-Ethernet communication is phyical only communication for the local area network.
+Ethernet communication is physical only communication for the local area network.

 #### Wifi/802.11 Protocol
 figure this out